-Personal Property.
+4.1 Personal Property.

-The personal property listed below now owned or owned in the future by the parties listed below will secure the Borrower's obligations to the Bank under this Agreement as indicated in the security agreement.
-The collateral is further defined in security agreement(s) executed by the owners of the collateral.
+The personal property listed below now owned or owned in the future by the parties listed below will secure the Borrower's obligations to the Bank under this Agreement as indicated and further defined in the security agreement(s) executed by the owners of the collateral.
 In addition, all personal property collateral owned by the Borrower securing this Agreement shall also secure all other present and future obligations of the Borrower to the Bank (excluding any consumer credit covered by the federal Truth in Lending law, unless the Borrower has otherwise agreed in writing or received written notice thereof).
 All personal property collateral securing any other present or future obligations of the Borrower to the Bank shall also secure this Agreement.

-- (a) Equipment and fixtures owned by the Borrower or any Obligor (as hereinafter defined). - (b) Inventory owned by the Borrower or any Obligor. - (c) Receivables owned by the Borrower or any Obligor. - (d) Securities or other investment property owned by the Borrower or any Obligor as described in one or more pledge agreements required by the Bank.

-Regulation U of the Board of Governors of the Federal Reserve System places certain restrictions on loans secured by margin stock (as defined in the Regulation).
-The Bank and the Borrower shall comply with Regulation U. If any of the collateral is margin stock, the Borrower shall provide to the Bank a Form U-1 Purpose Statement.
+- (a) Equipment and fixtures owned by the Borrower or any Obligor (as hereinafter defined). - (b) Inventory owned by the Borrower or any Obligor. - (c) Accounts, contract rights, chattel paper, instruments, deposit accounts, letter of credit rights, general intangibles and documents of title owned by the Borrower or any Obligor. - (d) Securities or other investment property owned by the Borrower or any Obligor as described in one or more pledge agreements required by the Bank (including equity interests in Subsidiaries of the Borrower). - Regulation U of the Board of Governors of the Federal Reserve System places certain restrictions on loans secured by margin stock (as defined in the Regulation).
+The Bank and the Borrower shall comply with Regulation U. If any of the collateral is margin stock, the Borrower shall provide to the Bank a Form U-1 Purpose